ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-dynamic-service-loading.md

 The directive `dynamicSelect` itself is not that complicated.
 We have an isolated scope where we `model`, `resourceId` and `resourceLabel`. `resource` is directly read through the attrs function parameters because we don't allow to dynamically change the service and we're not needing it in the template.
 (See recipe use the scope right TODO).

-In the link function we split the string from resource into to parts and write them into an object for better readability.
+In the link function, we split the string from resource into two parts and write them into an object for better readability.
 Then we just use `$injector.get` to return the service as object.
-We then just use the function as read into `params.fn`.
+We then use the function as read into `params.fn`.
 We use `.then` here directly because we assume that our service function returns a promise.

 <<(code/directives-dynamic-service-loading/application.js)